Chemotherapy and Mesothelioma

 HIPEC Chemotherapy Treatment Center Locations

-There are a limited number of locations that administer HIPEC chemotherapy due to the intricacy of cytoreductive surgery and lack of specialists in the HIPEC procedure.
+Due to the intricacy of cytoreductive surgery and lack of HIPEC specialists, there is a limited number of hospitals and treatment centers that offer this procedure.
 Fortunately, there are resources available for patients to locate HIPEC treatment centers nearest to them.
-It’s as simple as entering your zip code and search radius.
+It’s as simple as entering a zip code and search radius.

-If you’re being treated for mesothelioma, you may be entitled to compensation to assist with medical bills and other expenses.
-Fill out this form for a free case evaluation today.
+If you’re receiving treatment for mesothelioma, you may be entitled to compensation to cover medical bills and other expenses.
+Complete a free case evaluation today.